 • Clearly state the name of the AI tool used for assistance.

-• Provide a detailed account of the exact prompt you input into the AI tool and the output it generated.
-This is required even if just using AI for a grammar, style, or translation check.
+• Provide a detailed account of the exact prompt you input into the AI tool and the output it generated — even if just for grammar or translation checks.

 • Demonstrate that you have critically evaluated the AI's response against course materials and verified its accuracy.

-• Your final submission must be composed in your own words, reflecting your understanding and analysis.
+• Your final submission must be composed in your own words, reflecting your understanding.
 Use of AI as a reference requires that you cite it as a source.
 (How to properly cite AI)

-• Plagiarism: Never, ever, ever submit text directly copied from AI tools as your own work.
+• Plagiarism: Never submit text directly copied from AI tools as your own work.
 Such actions constitute academic misconduct and will be referred to Student Conduct.

 • Misuse of Copyrighted Material: Never input or copy/paste any copyrighted material into AI tools.
 This violates copyright law.
-Copyright infringement is a serious matter and could subject you to legal liability (up to $30,000 per violation) .
+Copyright infringement is serious and could subject you to legal liability (up to $30,000 per violation).

-This prohibition includes the 📝 homework, 📄 quiz, and 💻 exam questions in this class.
+This prohibition includes homework, quiz, and exam questions in this class.
 Assessments are copyrighted materials and your instructor's intellectual property.

 ASK if you need help with prompting to better understand concepts from this class.